 Dufry’s success goes beyond commercial and financial performance and we understand that our business activities also have an impact on the communities in the countries in which we operate.
 Since 2019, Dufry has supported the Ten Principles of the United Nations Global Compact on human rights, labor, environment and anti-corruption, and we became a signatory member to the UN Global Compact in 2020.
-We regularly align our overall sustainability strategy with these ten principles and develop relevant initiatives geared to achieving a more sustainable business, including:
+We regularly align our overall sustainability strategy with the 10 principles and develop relevant initiatives geared to achieving a more sustainable business, including:

 - As the leading global travel retailer, we aim to further improve the overall traveler experience – in our shops we welcome customers from over 150 nationalities every day – and initiate growth opportunities that benefit brands, airports and travelers alike, by developing attractive shopping environments.

-- While having accelerated the responsible retailer certification in 2021, we are committed to providing responsible retailer training for the sale of alcohol products to store and office staff involved in the sale of such products and also going forward for all new employees as part of their regular training offer.
+- While having accelerated the responsible retailer certification in 2021, we are committed to keep providing responsible retailer training for the sale of alcohol products to store and office staff involved in the sale of such products and also going forward for all new employees as part of their regular training offer.

-- While we have fully revised Dufry’s Sustainability Strategy, the ongoing verification of the strategy and alignment with any new requirements has continued in 2021 and remains a central focus.
+- While we have fully revised Dufry’s Sustainability Strategy in 2020, the ongoing verification of the strategy and alignment with any new requirements has continued in 2021 and remains a central focus.

-- Based on the CO2 emission reduction targets defined in 2021, we will continue the assessment of our environmental impact with the aim of establishing measurable objectives and a robust reporting structure, which will enable Dufry and its stakeholders to have an even better understanding of the environmental footprint of its operations.
+- Based on the CO2 emission reduction targets defined in 2021, we will continue and further refine the assessment of our environmental impact.
+This will allow us to work towards reaching the defined targets, adding important information to a detailed reporting structure, and to have an even better understanding of the environmental footprint of our operations.

 - Through our shop network, we directly and indirectly support the local economies of the countries in which we operate: either by employing local staff, sourcing local products, or by paying taxes.
 Providing jobs and quality working conditions and opportunities, including our training and development programs, are important contributors to developing local wealth.

-- Continuing our plan to monitor our supply chain sustainability and include additional suppliers who have accepted the terms of our Supplier Code of Conduct.
-In 2021, we will launch the re-engagement process with our key suppliers to agree to the terms of the updated Dufry Supplier Code of Conduct.
+- Continuing our plan to monitor our supply chain sustainability and include additional suppliers who have accepted the terms of our Supplier Code of Conduct in 2021, we have executed the recertification process, tripling the number of suppliers involved.
+Also going forward, we will continue to extend the reach of the Supplier Code of Conduct.